I tried creating a remote connection environment for Kiro IDE in Amazon SageMaker Unified Studio

 Space creation - Basic settings

-Please enter an appropriate time here.
+Please enter an appropriate time here as needed.

 Space creation - Advanced settings